mackenziehannum/Getting-and-Cleaning-Data/README.md

 This is my submission for Coursera's "Getting and Cleaning Data" Week 4 Course Project.

 # Contents
+1. README - explanation of included files
-1. R code - data cleaning for later analysis
+2. R code - data cleaning script for later analysis
-2. Codebook
+3. Codebook
-3. Tdy data set for the assignment.
+4. Tidy data set for the assignment.

 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 This repo explains how all of the scripts work and how they are connected.

 # Data
 Information gathered from wearable computing, specifically the Samsung Galazy 5 smartphone.